golang-cz/devslog/README.md

 If `devslog` is not initialized, these functions simply pass the arguments to `slog.Any()`, ensuring no modification to the output when they are used in production environment.

 ### `Slice()`
 Instead of relying on `slog.Any()`, you have the option to directly pass a slice of basic types, resulting in cleaner and formatted output.
 This approach enhances the readability of your logs.
-It uses `SliceElementDivider` for identifying single elements.
+It uses `ElementDivider` for identifying single elements.
 ```go
 sampleSlice := []string{"dsa", "ba na na"}